aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 A> ### On updating dependencies
 A>
-A> Though Tatin will not assist you in updating packages, it will assist you in finding out whether there are later packages available.
+A> Though Tatin will not assist you in updating dependencies, it will assist you in finding out whether there are later packages available.
 A>
 A> For that check the user command `]TATIN.CheckForLaterVersions`.
 Also, check the `-update` flag of the `]Tatin.ReInstallDependencies` user command or its API equivalent.
 A>
 A> We will discuss this in a minute.

+A> ### Forcing updates
+A> Imagine a package of yours depends on somebody else's package `Foo` which in turn depends on `Goo` 1.1.0, and you stumble over a bug in `Goo` 1.1.0 while using `Foo`.
+A>
+A> You send an email to the author of `Foo`, pointing out that there is already `Goo` 1.1.1 available that fixes that very bug, but the author does not reply, or tells you that she will produce and publish a new version in two weeks time while you struggle whith a tight dealine.
+A>
+A> Solution: create a package `Mock` that declares to depend on `Goo` 1.1.1 and voila! everything works.

 ## Loading Dependencies